Who We Are

 • Shawn Ritenour, Ph.D., Professor of Economics, Grove City College, Grove City, PA

 • Gregory J. Rummo, B.S.
 (Chemistry), M.B.A.
 (Financial Management), M.S.
-(Organic Chemistry), former CEO and now Sales and Marketing Director of New Chemic (US), Inc., is a Visiting Instructor of chemistry at Palm Beach Atlantic University, West Palm Beach, FL, and a veteran columnist.
+(Organic Chemistry), former CEO and now consultant for New Chemic (US), Inc., is a Lecturer of chemistry at Palm Beach Atlantic University, West Palm Beach, FL, a veteran columnist, and a DMin student at Knox Theological Seminary in Fort Lauderdale, FL..

 • Anthony J. Sadar, M.S., Adjunct Professor of Earth & Environmental Sciences, Statistics, Air Pollution, Meteorology, & Engineering, Geneva College, Beaver Falls, PA